The most expensive spice in the world – the darling of the baking industry!

 The grass pods after the seeds are taken are not wasted and can be used to make vanilla sugar.
 Put at least one vanilla peel in 400g of sugar powder and wait two weeks to see how the vanilla sugar tastes.
 When making cakes, boiling milk, and making ice cream, you can put a little, it will bring out a flavor similar to flowers and sherry.
 That’s the beauty of vanilla.

-Today’s sharing of “one of the world’s threes, but also each “baker” of the dazzling rich single” here.
+Today’s sharing of “one of the world’s three most expensive spices, but also each “baker” of the dazzling rich single” here.
 This article picture comes from the network, if there is infringement, please contact delete, thank you.

 Related search questions